epicmanmoo/reddit-user-analysis/README.md

 # How to Use
 ## Data Insertion
 Necessary components:
   1. You must have a Reddit account.
-You can make one which is free by visiting Reddit.
+You can make one for free by visiting Reddit.
   2. You must have access to a database (whether it's local or hosted on AWS/Azure or any other server, we chose ElephantSQL).
   3. You should have an IDE/text editor that can run python.